-On average, during the period 2005-2017, the overseas assets held by Americans earn about three percentage points higher interest rate per year than the assets held by foreigners in the US.11 This means that Americans can spend more than they produce year after year (i.e. running current account deficit year after year) without incurring more net international debt.
-We shall discuss more about this issue in Chapter 3.
+On average, during the period 2005-2017, the overseas assets held by Americans earned around 3 percentage points higher interest rate per year than the assets held by foreigners in the United States.
+This means that Americans can spend more than they produce year after year (i.e., running a current account deficit year after year) without incurring more net international debt.
+We shall discuss this issue further in Chapter 3.

-Approximately 70% of US foreign assets are denominated in foreign currencies, while close to 100% of US liabilities to foreigners are denominated in USD.12 Thus, when the USD depreciates, the international investment position of the US improves, as the dollar value of American liabilities is unchanged, but the dollar value of American assets rises.
-Consequently, when the US is in a recession, say caused by a fall in foreign demand for its goods and services, its currency depreciates, but this negative shock is mitigated by a wealth transfer from foreigners to the US in the form of increased net international investment position of the US.
-Such an international transfer serves as an insurance payment and partly offsets the damage caused by the negative demand shock to the country's economy.
-Admittedly, this "privilege" or advantage is not confined only to the US but also accrues to any country that can borrow in its own currency, such as the eurozone countries, the UK or Japan.
-However, the absolute values of the UK or Japan, which means that the US, as a country, benefits most through this privilege among all the countries that can borrow in their own currencies.
+Approximately 70 percent of US foreign assets are denominated in foreign currencies, while close to 100 percent of US liabilities to foreigners are denominated in USD.
+10 Thus, when the USD depreciates, the international investment position of the United States improves, as the dollar value of American liabilities is unchanged but the dollar value of American assets rises.
+Consequently, when the United States is in a recession, say caused by a fall in foreign demand for its goods and services, its currency depreciates but this negative shock is mitigated by a wealth transfer from foreigners to the United States in the form of the increased net international investment position of the United States.
+Such an international transfer serves as an insurance payment and partly offsets the damage caused by a negative demand shock to the country's economy.
+Admittedly, this "privilege" or advantage is not confined only to the United States but also accrues to any country that can borrow in its own currency, such as the eurozone countries, the UK, or Japan.
+However, the absolute values of the total foreign assets and total foreign liabilities of the United States are much higher than those of the UK or Japan, which means that the United States, as a country, benefits most through this privilege among all the countries that can borrow in their own currencies.